dmidlo/histdata.com-tools/README.md

   --data-directory DATA_DIRECTORY
                         Directory Used to save data. default is "./data/"

-Sidecar:
+Orchestration:
-  --sidecar             submit this run to the local Temporal sidecar (default
+  --orchestration-start
-                        runtime)
+                        start the local orchestration runtime only when no healthy runtime is running --no-orchestration-start
-  --sidecar-start       start the sidecar server and worker fleet only when no
+                        submit only when a healthy orchestration runtime is already running
-                        healthy sidecar is running --no-sidecar-start    submit to the sidecar only when a healthy sidecar is already running --sidecar-submit-only
+  --submit-only         submit the orchestration job without waiting for its
-                        submit the sidecar job without waiting for its result
+                        result

 Data quality:
   --quality             run offline data-quality assessment against local
-                        datasets without contacting HistData.com --quality-target, --quality-path PATH [PATH ...]
+                        datasets without contacting HistData.com --repo-quality        run offline data-quality assessment and write bounded quality summary metadata back to the local .repo file --quality-target, --quality-path PATH [PATH ...]
                         local file or directory to assess; supports directories, HistData ZIP archives, CSV files, XLSX